Expert Assistance

 DCHA utilizes a Market Rent Calculator as part of its rent reasonableness analysis.
 Property owners may use this tool to obtain a preliminary estimate; however, calculator results do not guarantee approval, as final determinations are subject to documentation review, unit characteristics, and formal RFTA submission.

-Access the DCHA Market Rent Calculator here:
+Access the DC Housing Authority's Market Rent Calculator here

 How much do you charge to lease a property?